 You may choose a route along the coast or one more inland, surrounded by green countryside and small towns.
 Either way, there will be plenty to see and do along the way.

 It’s a small enough country that you can actually see a great deal of it on a fairly brief cycling tour.
-In this case though we’re talking about a fairly compact and highly recommended cycling journey, south from Dublin and along a famous loop.
+In this case though we’re talking about a fairly compact and highly recommended cycling journey, south from Dublin and along a famous loop to the Wicklow Mountain Way.

 Start In Dublin